 ARTICLE VII.
 DUTIES OF OFFICERS

 Section 1.
 President.
-The President shall serve as chairman of both the Chapter Board of Directors and the Executive Committee, if the Chapter has chosen to establish an Executive Committee.
+The President shall serve as chair of both the Chapter Board of Directors and the Executive Committee, if the Chapter has chosen to establish an Executive Committee.
 The President shall also serve as an ex-officio member on all committees except the Governance and Nominating Committee.
 The President or designee will serve as a member of the International Council of Chapter Presidents. (quarterly chapter leader calls)

 At the Annual Meeting and at such other times, the President shall communicate to the members such matters and make such suggestions that will promote the welfare and increase the usefulness of the Chapter.
 The President shall perform such other duties as or as may be prescribed by the Chapter Board of Directors.